 Dr Suzanne Barrett

-Research support officer, Northern Ireland Clinical Research Network
+Research Psychologist, Northern Ireland Clinical Research Network

 Impact ResearchEmail Me Impact Research028 9441 3472

-Suzanne is a research support officer working in the Impact Research Centre, Northern Health and Social Care Trust.
-She completed her undergraduate degree in QUB Psychology in 1998, her PhD in Psychology/Mental Health/Therapeutics & Pharmacology, spending 6 months working in MDS Harris/Celerion as clinical trials assistant during this time.
-She has been a postdoctoral research assistant in Queens University Belfast (Medicine -Mental Health), a postdoctoral research associate with University Ulster (UU Psychology), and a lecturer in Queens University Belfast (Medicine – Psychiatry & Neuroscience; Public Health; Psychology).
-She has also held the post of Senior Executive Officer in CCEA’s Research & Statistics Unit.
-She has training and experience of clinical trial planning, set-up and delivery in Mental Health.
-Since joining the NHSCT, she has worked extensively to develop and promote collaborative research in Mental Health within and across Trusts on behalf of the Northern Ireland Clinical Research Network [NICRN] – Mental Health.
-She has assisted in the setting up the ASC-UK study in five NI Trusts, two CTIMPs in Antrim area services, has been involved in an SBRI [DETECT] for Early Intervention Services in Antrim, assisted with the setting up of a CHITIN-funded clinical trial of a walking intervention for patients with a Serious Mental Illness [SMI], and has developed an internally funded (PHA) neurocognitive study examining the effects of trauma on cognitive health in Mental Health patients [UHR/ARMS; FEP; SMI].
-She has also secured PHA funding for eye-movement equipment to stimulate collaborative clinical research in the Northern HSC Trust and has assisted with the setting up of the Impact Research Centre, launched in 2019.
+Since joining the NHSCT, she has worked extensively to develop and promote collaborative research in Mental Health within and across Trusts with the Northern Ireland Clinical Research Network [NICRN] – Mental Health.
+She has assisted in the setting up the ASC-UK study in five NI Trusts, two CTIMPs in Antrim area services (Boehringer Ingelheim), has been involved in an SBRI/UKRI [DETECT] for Early Intervention Services in Antrim [Cumulus Neuroscience], assisted with the setting up of a cross-border CHITIN-funded clinical trial of a walking intervention for patients with a Serious Mental Illness [SMI] in NHSCT and WHSCT, and has developed an internally funded (PHA) neurocognitive study examining the effects of trauma on cognitive health in Mental Health patients using CANTAB [UHR/ARMS; FEP; SMI].
+She has also secured PHA funding for eye-tracking equipment to stimulate collaborative clinical research in the NHSCT.
+She assisted with the setting up of the Impact Research Centre, launched in 2019.
+Suzanne represented NI on the UK’s COVID-19 Urgent Public Health Research task force and worked with clinical academics on the COVID CNS project during the pandemic.
+She also collaborated on a rapid review of Mental Health for the DoH at this time.
+She successfully set up the CO-CAT (CAMHS SHSCT & BHSCT) and INTERSECT (Maternity NHSCT) studies with NI clinical services in 2020-23.
+She completed a consultation with QUB and Oxford academics regarding an NIHR-funded RCT of a psychotherapeutic intervention in PTSD (>£2 million GBP), which has commenced recruitment in 10 NHS/HSC Trusts, in 2023-26.

 Selected publications